 Inspection officers have the right to randomly check the contents of passengers’ suitcases, without having to notify in advance and without requiring any authorisation.

-If the suitcases are not locked, the risk is that, after landing, one arrives at the baggage reclaim area to find the suitcase open, possibly even with some of its items missing; if, on the other hand, the suitcases are locked by a normal travel padlock, if these must be inspected, the padlock will be cut by the persons in charge of the inspection.
-To avoid this kind of inconvenience, the TSA padlock has been designed; it is equipped with a lock which can be opened and closed only by the inspection staff, by using a key approved for this purpose, which is in their possession.
+If the suitcases are not locked, the risk is that the passenger could find the suitcase open, possibly even with some of its items missing; if, on the other hand, the suitcases are locked by a normal travel padlock, if these must be inspected, the padlock will be cut by the persons in charge of the inspection.
+To avoid this kind of inconvenience, the TSA lock has been designed; it is equipped with a lock which can be opened and closed only by the inspection staff, by using a key approved for this purpose, which is in their possession.

 For trips to the United States?
 Yes But not only!